MLB-LED-Scoreboard/mlb-led-scoreboard/bullpen/README.md

 `bullpen` is our framework to allow easier creation of these kinds of non-baseball-game displays.

+If you build a plugin, please let us know about it!

 ## For users

-We recommend reading the "plugins" section of the top-level README.
-TODO.
+We recommend reading the ["plugins" section of the top-level README](../README.md#plugins).

 ## For developers